-1. Thrift Stores contain all the Season’s Spirit
+- Thrift Stores contain all the Season’s Spirit.

 The obvious benefits of thrifting are in its name: it’s thrifty!
-You save major bucks when you shop secondhand (and you give Mother Earth a hug in the process!)
-And who can deny the feeling of opening a Holiday time capsule to your childhood?
-Those memories, while *technically* priceless, are now as affordable as ever since thrifting became popular again.
-Half the fun is in the thrift-hunt: but scoring a dozen large ornaments just like the ones Grandma used to use for $3.00, definitely makes my heart grow three sizes bigger.
+You save major bucks when you shop secondhand (and you hug Mother Earth in the process!).
+And who can deny the feeling of opening a holiday time capsule to your childhood?
+Half the fun is in the thrift-hunt, but scoring a dozen large ornaments just like the ones Grandma used to use for $3.00 definitely makes my heart grow three sizes bigger.

 If you haven’t struck luck thrifting, all major craft stores are very transparent about their sales.
-If you watch their websites, you can score major deals – JoAnn Fabrics, Michael’s, and HomeGoods are just a few significant places to check out.
-(Trust us, they know you’re checking them out around Black Friday, so take advantage of the deals!)
-Also, don’t forget the after Holiday sales!
-If the Holidays are that important to you, we at least want you to prepare for them while the deals are on.
+If you watch their websites, you can score major deals – JoAnn Fabrics, Michael’s, and HomeGoods, and the Dollar Tree are just a few significant places to check out.
+(Trust us, they know you’re checking them out around Black Friday too, so take advantage of the deals!)
+Also, don’t forget the after-holiday sales.
+If the holidays are that important to you, we want you to prepare for them while the deals are on.
 However, don’t let all the Good Tidings fool you into emptying your wallets!

 Have you looked outside lately?
 We live in Montana – no question, the prettiest state in the U.S. And I’ll be the first to raise my hand and say, “I have a Juniper problem.
 I need it on my mantle, in my flower vases, in my planters outside.
 And I know a whole state where I can get plenty of it!”